YouTube

 DUBLIN – PARIS – ABIDJAN

 African Cup of Nations, Abidjan.
-So here we go, time for another trip and this time we are getting to a number of countries after having travelled quite a bit last year but only visiting 2.
+So here we go, time for another trip and this time we’re getting to a number of countries after having travelled quite a bit last year, but only visiting 2.

 WELCOME TO COUNTRY NUMBER 162…COTE D’IVOIRE

-After the hardest landing on record, I arrived into the Paris of Africa, let’s see if it lives up to its name…
+After the hardest landing on record, I arrived in the Paris of Africa.
+Let’s see if it lives up to its name…

 WHERE IS ABIDJAN?